pierreablin/picard/doc/index.rst

 L-BFGS ICA
 ==========

-This is a library to run a faster ICA solver based on L-BFGS combined a preconditioning strategy.
+This is a library to run a faster ICA solver based on L-BFGS combined with a preconditioning strategy.

 Installation
 ------------